NOISE ASSESSMENT AT WORK - WORKPLACE NOISE SURVEYS

 As I am just me there is no corporate office filled with overly expensive chairs clients are paying for, no hoards of shiny-suited sales reps, nothing to add extra fixed costs.
 That means I do noise assessments which are extremely high quality but at a very competitive cost as I don’t have the overheads of the corporates.

-Noise assessments for HSE Noise Regs.
+Noise assessments for HSE compliance.

 My competence for noise assessment